connorwhite-online/studio/app/api/spotify/README.md

 # Spotify API Integration

-This endpoint fetches recently played tracks from the Spotify API.
+This endpoint fetches the user's most recently liked songs (Saved Tracks) from the Spotify API.

 ## Required Scopes

 For this API to work properly, your Spotify refresh token must have the following scopes:
-- `user-read-recently-played` - Required to access the user's recently played tracks
+- `user-library-read` - Required to access the user's saved tracks (Liked Songs)

 ## Checking Your Current Token Scopes

-If you're seeing the "Could not load Spotify tracks" error, it's likely that your refresh token doesn't have the required `user-read-recently-played` scope.
+If you're seeing the "Could not load Spotify tracks" error, it's likely that your refresh token doesn't have the required `user-library-read` scope.

 You can check your token's scopes using the provided utility script, which automatically reads your credentials from `.env.local`: